 8. Be organized and efficient when you meet with an attorney

-When it comes to practicing law, time is money.
+When it comes to working with an attorney, time is money.
 The more efficient and organized you are, the faster and less expensive your meetings with your attorney will be.
 Walking into a law office “with all your ducks in a row” will reduce your expenses, says Mirehouse.

 The more you can do on your own, the less you will pay in legal fees, says Formosa.
 “For example, the first step in most litigated divorces is completing something called a statement of net worth,” she says.
 “This is a breakdown of your assets and liabilities as well as a monthly budget.
 Creating the budget can be very daunting for clients who are unorganized, and they often pass this task on to their attorneys.”